 16.3 We must ensure that money held on your behalf on client account is immediately available unless it is placed on your instructions into a designated client account for which notice of withdrawals must be given to the bank.

 16.4 Our general client account at Barclays Bank Plc is an instant access account.
 Funds are held in that account on instant access to ensure we are able to facilitate your transactions as efficiently as possible.
 Rates for this account may not be as high as those you may be able to achieve if you were depositing the monies yourselves elsewhere.

 16.5 We align our interest rates paid on monies held on our general client account according to those rates paid to us by Barclays Bank Plc including negative interest rates, if applicable.

 16.6 We align separate designated deposit account interest rates to the applicable Barclays Bank designated deposit rates.

 16.7 In all cases the interest payable to you will be a fair and reasonable sum calculated over the period for which the money is held in the applicable client account.

 16.8 If your money is held on our general client account, any interest paid to you is paid without any deduction for income tax (gross interest) so you will, therefore, need to include details of such payment on your tax return as taxable income.

 16.9 Where your money is held in a separate Designated Client Deposit Account at Barclays Bank Plc, interest will be paid to you net of tax (unless you have signed a declaration that you are entitled to receive gross interest).
-No interest is applicable on balances held which have a value less than One Million Pounds (£1,000,000).

 16.10 We will routinely monitor these interest rates in order to ensure that, in our opinion, they are reasonable and competitive.